publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >     “(d) __Federal Share of Costs.—__

->     The Federal share of the cost of services described in paragraph (3) furnished under a demonstration project conducted under paragraph (1) shall be determined by the otherwise applicable Federal matching assistance percentage pursuant to section 1905(b) of the Social Security Act \[[section 1396d(b) of this title][/us/usc/t42/s1396d/b]\].
+>     The Federal share of the cost of services described in paragraph (3) furnished under a demonstration project conducted under paragraph (1) shall be determined by the otherwise applicable Federal matching assistance percentage pursuant to section 1905(b) of the Social Security Act \[[42 U.S.C.
+1396d(b)][/us/usc/t42/s1396d/b]\].

 >     “(e) __Waiver of Requirements of the Social Security Act.—__

->     The Secretary may waive such requirements of the Social Security Act \[this chapter\] as the Secretary determines to be necessary to carry out the purposes of this section.
+>     The Secretary may waive such requirements of the Social Security Act \[[42 U.S.C.
+301][/us/usc/t42/s301] et seq.\] as the Secretary determines to be necessary to carry out the purposes of this section.

 >     “(f) __Limitation on Amount of Expenditures.—__